mustbeperfect/mustbeperfect/README.md

 I like Bun, Vue, Go, MacOS, and Open Source.

 Favorite movie is Arrival.
-Favorite videogame is Civilization 5.
+Favorite videogame is Civilization 5 (Vox Populi).